 Paperboard: items such as cereal boxes, soda can boxes, laundry detergent boxes, cracker boxes, cake mix boxes, tissue boxes

 CLICK HERE for more information about Charleston County Recyling.

 3. Compost – all kitchen scraps in a home compost bin.

 Please use the trash dumpster for bagged trash only and the wheelie bins for bagged recyclables only.
-There are wooden trash receptacles located throughout the common areas of the Island for any loose trash.
+There are wooden trash receptacles located at all beach access areas of the Island for any loose trash and bottle recycling.

 Fish and shellfish:

 Please keep all bones and fish refuse separate from your trash.
 Returning fish to the ocean at the main ferry dock is the best way to dispose of the remains.
 If you are unable to do this right away, place remains in a bag and freeze until a later time when you can dispose of them properly (this eliminates odor).

 Thank you for your help!